On the diffusive limits of radiative heat transfer system I: well prepared initial and boundary conditions: Global existence of weak solutions

 with initial conditions

 and boundary conditions

 We can take

 into \eqref{eq:gl21} and \eqref{eq:gl22}, and get a system of ordinary differential equations for $d_k$ and $\phi_k$.
 From the Cauchy-Lipschitz theorem, the ODE system has a global unique solution if $T_\varepsilon^m$ and $\psi_\varepsilon^m$ is bounded uniformly in time, which will be shown below.
-It follows that the system \eqref{eq:gl21}-\eqref{eq:gl22} has a global unique solutions.
+It follows that the system \eqref{eq:gl21}-\eqref{eq:gl22} has a global unique solutions. \tcb{Note the solutions $T_\varepsilon^m,\psi_\varepsilon^m\ge 0$, which is shown in Appendix A.}

 Next we derive the energy estimate for the system \eqref{eq:gl21}-\eqref{eq:gl22}.
 We multiply equation \eqref{eq:gl21} by $(T_\varepsilon^m)^4 - \widetilde{T}^4$ and equation \eqref{eq:gl22} by $\psi_\varepsilon^m - \widetilde{\psi}$, integrate over $[0,t]\times\Omega$ and $[0,t]\times\Omega\times\mathbb{S}^2$ respectively, and add the results together.
 We obtain